brenden-DS/brenden-DS/README.md

 Hello there!
 I am **Brenden**, a budding data scientist passionate about leveraging data to derive valuable insights and drive informed decision-making.
 With a strong foundation in data analysis, machine learning, and data visualization, I am dedicated to expanding my skills and contributing to innovative projects.

 ## Projects
-Feel free to explore my repositories where I showcase my data science projects.
+Feel free to explore my repositories where I showcase my data science & data analysis projects.
 From predictive modeling to exploratory data analysis, each project reflects my commitment to applying data science techniques to real-world problems.

 ## Skills
 Here are some of the technologies I work with: